yhs666/mc-docs.zh-cn/articles/cognitive-services/Translator/reference/v3-0-translate.md

 # <a name="curltabcurl"></a>[curl](#tab/curl)

 ```
-curl -X POST "https://api.translator.azure.cn/translate?api-version=3.0&from=en&to=fr&includeSentenceLength=true" -H "Ocp-Apim-Subscription-Key: <client-secret>" -H "Content-Type: application/json" -d "[{'Text':'The answer lies in machine translation.
+curl -X POST "https://api.translator.azure.cn/translate?api-version=3.0&from=en&to=fr&includeSentenceLength=true" -H "Ocp-Apim-Subscription-Key: <client-secret>" -H "Ocp-Apim-Subscription-Region: your-region" -H "Content-Type: application/json" -d "[{'Text':'The answer lies in machine translation.
 The best machine translation technology cannot always provide translations tailored to a site or users like a human.
 Simply copy and paste a code snippet anywhere.'}]"
 ```

 ---